crate/crate/docs/sql/statements/create-table.rst

 documents across shards.

 This is an optional setting that enables users to later on increase the number of shards using :ref:`sql-alter-table`.
+If it's not set explicitly, it's automatically set to a default value based on the number of shards defined in the :ref:`sql-create-table-clustered`, which allows to increase the shards by a factor of `2` each time, up until the maximum of `1024` shards per table.

-It's not possible to update this setting after table creation.
+..
+NOTE:: It's not possible to update this setting after table creation.

 .. _sql-create-table-refresh-interval: